Residential and Commercial Tree Trimming Service

 Trees create beauty, shade, and privacy in your yard.
 Some trees can provide fruit while others are havens and nourishment for the many creatures you share your land with.
-However, trees of all ages and types also require special care including routine tree trimming.
+However, trees of all ages and types also require special care including routine tree trimming service.
 Trimming can include cutting off branches to ensure healthy growth or safety, reachable fruit for your whole family during the harvest season, and shaping the tree to best complement the aesthetics of your landscape.
-There are three primary reasons to trim trees: for safety, for the health of the tree, and for aesthetics.
+While tree pruning is different, there are three primary reasons for tree trimming: safety, the health of the tree, and for aesthetics.

 A Healthy Tree with Tree Trimming